 Sergeant Major Damsel

-This marine aquarium fish is known as Sergeant Major Damsel, Striped Sergeant, Damsel Fish, Five Finger and the correct latin name is Abudefduf saxatilis.
-The family that this fish belongs to is called the Damsel family. (e) It's origin is Indo-Pacific. (e)
+This species is known as Sergeant Major Damsel, Striped Sergeant, Damsel Fish, Five Finger and the correct latin name is Abudefduf saxatilis.
+The family that this fish belongs to is called the Damsel family. (e) Origin of this species is Indo-Pacific. (e)

 Character and suggestions regarding care